 His groundbreaking designs were matched by a trailblazing approach to retail environments.
 He displayed Rolex watches in tanks with fish, creating new standards of customer experience and reinventing the family business with a contemporary image change.

-The 1970s also brought with it technological advancements and the art of diamondcutting had now been perfected.
-Our dedication to customer service was rivalled only by enthusiasm for outstanding design.
-Laings used these innovations to enhance the excellence of their pieces through the brilliance of craftsmanship
+The 1970s also brought with it technological advancements and the art of diamond cutting had now been perfected.
+Laings used these innovations to enhance the excellence of their pieces through the brilliance of craftsmanship.

-Michael Laing used his generations-old knowledge and innovative new techniques to create one-off pieces of jewellery.
-His skill was recognized when in 1986 he designed the Commonwealth Games Baton, an amazing piece of craftsmanship that carried the Queen’s message and was adorned with a rare Scottish jasper gemstone.
+Michael Laing fused his strategic vision for the business with an artistic eye for design to create one-off pieces of jewellery and collections that helped grow Laings prestige.
+His skill was recognised when in 1986 he designed the Commonwealth Games Baton, an amazing piece of craftsmanship that carried the Queen's message and was adorned with a rare Scottish jasper gemstone.

 They looked back to the skills that founded Laings, using the guiding principle of craft to write our future.
 Laings workshops are at the heart of what we do, and we have a vision of creating collaborative spaces where skilled goldsmiths and watchmakers can work together in a technical and creative space, all united by the same passion.
 It is in this space that we see age-old skills paired with new techniques and innovation, working side-by-side in perfect harmony to reignite a love of craftsmanship for generations to come.

-6th Generation of James Laings, Wendy Laing and her husband, current CEO of Laings, Joe Walsh
+6th Generation of Laings, Wendy Laing and her husband, current CEO of Laings, Joe Walsh